Cushion Lab + Extra Dense Lumbar Pillow

 $65.99

-✔ DESIGNED BY PHYSICAL THERAPIST FOR BACK PAIN RELIEF: Specially contoured to fit organically to relieve lower back pressure for office workers, drivers, or anyone who sit for long hours & experience back pain. ✔ PATENTED MULTI-REGION BACK SUPPORT TO OPTIMIZE SITTING POSTURE: Our pillow provides firm sectional lower, mid, & upper mid-back support to jointly keep your back & spine in ideal posture, reducing strain on your back muscles. ✔ ALL DAY SUPPORT WITH PROPRIETARY HYPERFOAM™: Made with Hyperfoam, our extra dense, dynamically rebounding, proprietary memory foam for all-day support. ✔ BREATHABLE COVER WITH ADJUSTABLE STRAP: Made with breathable, hard-wearing polyester rayon, our cover is removable & washable for lasting usage.
+✔ DESIGNED BY PHYSICAL THERAPIST FOR BACK PAIN RELIEF: Specially contoured to fit organically to relieve lower back pressure for office workers, drivers, or anyone who sit for long hours & experience back pain. ✔USPTO PATENTED MULTI-REGION BACK SUPPORT TO OPTIMIZE SITTING POSTURE: Our pillow provides firm sectional lower, mid, & upper mid-back support to jointly keep your back & spine in ideal posture, reducing strain on your back muscles. ✔ ALL DAY SUPPORT WITH PROPRIETARY HYPERFOAM™: Made with Hyperfoam, our extra dense, dynamically rebounding, proprietary memory foam for all-day support. ✔ BREATHABLE COVER WITH ADJUSTABLE STRAP: Made with breathable, hard-wearing polyester rayon, our cover is removable & washable for lasting usage.
 Adjustable strap helps strap down the pillow or doubles as a luggage strap. ✔ ENJOY BACK PAIN RELIEF ANYWHERE, RISK-FREE: Enjoy better back support & maximum back pain relief for your office computer chair, car or airplane seats, bed, sofa & couch.
 If not satisfied, hassle-free full refund.
+Extra Dense Ergonomic Lumbar Pillow With Specially Contoured Supports for Effective Lower Back Pressure Relief Sitting will be a brand new experience with the Cushion Lab Ergonomic Lumbar Pillow Office workers love our pillow because its ergonomic shape & firm support helps posture & alleviate back pain from long working hours.
+Commuters swear by our pillow because it relieves lower back pressure through specially designed contours that car or airplane seat lack.
+Try our pillow, You will enjoy our pronounced back support and all-day comfort.
+Designed by Ergonomic Specialists We worked extensively with ergonomic specialists & physical therapists to design a lumbar pillow that not only provides better back support but also promotes better posture to help further alleviate back pain.
+Specially Contoured for Maximum Support.
+Featuring specially designed contours, our pillow fits closely to your back, providing firm support from your lower back to mid-upper back for maximum back pain relief.
+Lasting Support with Proprietary Hyperfoam™ Hyperfoam is our extra dense, dynamically rebounding, proprietary memory foam.
+Unlike generic lumbar pillows, our pillow does not go flat, giving you all day back support.
+Breathable, Robust, & Friction-Free Cover Our cover has been thoughtfully designed to be breathable & hard-wearing.
+It doesn't grab onto your shirt and trap heat like velvet cover and is removable & washable for easy clean & care.
+Adjustable Back Strap Our pillow has a built-in elastic adjustable strap to help you tie it down to your chair or doubles as a luggage strap, so you easily take it anywhere.
+Instantly Back Support Anywhere Our pillow is designed to enhance back support in any environment.
+It works well with office chair, car & airplane seats, sofas, & even for on the bed reading.